 Total expenses: $750

 The idea is to set aside enough reserves each month in preparation to purchase a new refrigerator in a few years or replace the roof in 10-15 years (or whenever the lifespan of the roof is estimated).
+This way, you’re not left paying thousands out of pocket when these big-ticket items are due for replacement.

-So how is a true Capex value determined?
+How is a true Capex value determined?

 If you’ve ever visited the forums or watched the training videos on https://www.biggerpockets.com, the largest membership site for investors in the nation, you likely know that most investors estimate a percentage for repairs, vacancy, and capex.
 Typically, on a property in good condition, investors use 5% vacancy, 5% capex, and 5% for repairs/maintenance.
 Property management fees need to be factored in as well if you are not self-managing your property.
 The final number would be your true cash flow.